mvaganov/CmdLineAsteroids/notes.md

 ### scene
-show angle theta between line AB and the X axis starting at point A draw a unit circle (radius 1) arount point A draw a horizontal line to the right from point A to the edge of the unit circle, label the X component draw a vertical line down from poitn A the of the unit circle, label the y component
+show angle theta between line AB and the X axis starting at point A draw a unit circle (radius 1) around point A draw a horizontal line to the right from point A to the edge of the unit circle, label the X component draw a vertical line down from point A the of the unit circle, label the y component

 ### voice
 the x and y components of a normal value are identical to the cosine and sine values of this `Normalized` vector.

 As a personal note, I felt I was terrible at math in high-school, especially when I studied trigonometry.
+In retrospect, I wish I had a game developer teach me something like this in high-school.
-As a game developer, I have never needed to know my trig-identities, but using a unit vector to describe direction like this has been necessary very often.
+As a game developer, I have never needed to know my trig-identities, but using a unit vector to describe direction like this has been necessary very often, and remains useful in 3D math as well.

 ### scene
 draw a vertical line up from point A the of the unit circle that is as long as the x component, label it perp-x component